bluecaret/family-cookbook/docs/recipe/simmered-squash.md

   - squash
   - sweet potato
 excerpt: 'Chunks of kabocha squash (can substitute with sweet potatoes) simmered in a soy sauce-based broth.'
+noRecipe: 'Chunks of kabocha squash (can substitute with sweet potatoes) simmered in a soy sauce-based broth.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Chunks of kabocha squash (can substitute with sweet potatoes) simmered in a soy sauce-based broth.